 Remove chops from dish and put under grill and cook 6-8 mins each side.
 Pour remaining sauce into saucepan, add marmalade and ginger drink.
 Simmer 8-10 mins to thicken.

 Transfer chops to warm plates.
 Scrape juice and sticking bits from grill pan and add to sauce.
 Pour over chops and serve with potatoes & green beans.

-Ginger and Mangoes sorbet Serves 4-6½ bottle of Gran Stead’s Ginger (Mellow or Light & Fiery)
+Ginger and Mango sorbet Serves 4-6Half a bottle of Gran Stead’s Ginger wine (Mellow or Fiery)

 3 fl oz water